By J. Christopher Lombardo, Florida Family Law Attorney

 ABOUT THE AUTHOR

-Chris Lombardo, partner at Woodward, Pires, & Lombardo P.A. (www.wpl-legal.com ), is Board Certified in Marital and Family Law.
-He has 36 years’ experience practicing law in the state of Florida.
+Chris Lombardo, partner at Woodward, Pires & Lombardo P.A. (www.wpl-legal.com ), is a Certified Financial Litigator.
+He has over 35 years’ experience practicing law in the state of Florida.
 He received his Juris Doctorate in 1983 from Florida State University.
 In addition to marital and family law, his practice areas include civil litigation, commercial litigation, appellate practice, securities, and personal injury.
 In addition to his legal practice he has served as the North Naples Fire Commissioner since 1999.
+Contact Chris at firstname.lastname@example.org.